Quantum Groupoids and their Hopf Cyclic Cohomology: Hopf cyclic cohomology of -Hopf coalgebras

-We use the comodule property for the elements $t_1, \cdots, t_n$ in third equality, comultiplicative property \eqref{brzmil2} in fifth equality, Lemma \eqref{property}(ii) in the sixth equality and the comodule property for the elements $t_1, \cdots, t_n$ in the last equality. \end{proof} The cyclic cohomology of the preceding cocyclic module will be denoted by $^{\mathcal{K}}HC^*(T, M)$.
+We use AYD condition and comultiplicative property \eqref{brzmil2} in the first equality.
+For the second equality, we use $m\ot\widetilde{t}\in M\Co_{\mathcal{K}}T^{\Co_S(n+1)}$ that is equivalent to We use the comodule property for the elements $t_1, \cdots, t_n$ in the third equality, comultiplicative property \eqref{brzmil2} in the fifth equality, Lemma \eqref{property}(ii) in the sixth equality and the comodule property for the elements $t_1, \cdots, t_n$ in the last equality. \end{proof} The cyclic cohomology of the preceding cocyclic module will be denoted by $^{\mathcal{K}}HC^*(T, M)$.
 It should be noted that even for the case $\Kc:=H$ is merely a Hopf algebra and $T=H$ coacting on itself via adjoint coaction, the above cocyclic module did not appear in the literature.
-Let us simplify the above cocyclic module in case of right $\times$-Hopf coalgebras for Hopf algebras.

-Recall that for a Hopf algebra $H$ a right comodule coalgebra $C$ is an right $H$-comodule and a coalgebra such that the following compatibility conditions holds.
+Let us simplify the above cocyclic module in the case of right $\times$-Hopf coalgebras for Hopf algebras.
+We recall that for a Hopf algebra $H$ a right comodule coalgebra $C$ is a right $H$-comodule and a coalgebra such that